 Quick writing tip

 Once you are given a question, examine it closely and let it bring a vivid memory.
 Choose an interesting topic and start describing the experience in a way that the reader feels like it’s the reality.
-One thing you must not forget is a good thesis - it will give the meaning of your particular experience.
-If it is a problem for you, you can ask for thesis writing help at Edubirdie.
 In conclusion, state the lessons you have learned or what you see as the true meaning of the entire scenario.
 An analogy would come in handy.

 How to structure a reflective essay